garybruckheimer/raypack-vr360-player/README.md

 Parameter / Description

 id="raypackobject"

-Describtion: defines the name of the Raypack Object, you can change as you need this.
+Description: defines the name of the Raypack Object, you can change as you need this.

 src="raypackjs/apploader.js?01"
 Description: defines the source path of the raypack application loader.
 The addon "?01" is not required, but usefull when you want not that a cached version is loaded.
 For new version simply add a new number lik "?02" or "?03".